 If you look near the bottom of the screen you will see a line that

-begins and ends with dashes, and contains the string "Emacs:
+begins and ends with dashes, and starts with "--:-- TUTORIAL" or

-TUTORIAL".
-This part of the screen always shows the name of the file
+something like that.
+This part of the screen normally shows the name

-that you are visiting.
-Right now, you are visiting a file called
+of the file that you are visiting.
+Right now, you are visiting a file

-"TUTORIAL" which is your personal scratch copy of the Emacs tutorial.
+called "TUTORIAL" which is your personal scratch copy of the Emacs

 The commands for finding and saving files are unlike the other

 commands you have learned in that they consist of two characters.

 They both start with the character Control-x.
 There is a whole series

 of commands that start with Control-x; many of them have to do with

 files, buffers, and related things.
 These commands are two, three or